 2003 PhD, Sociology, Massey University, New Zealand

-- Senior Lecturer and Postgraduate Adviser Sociology / Criminology
+- Associate Professor and MA Adviser Sociology / Criminology

-Louise Humpage is a Senior Lecturer in Sociology at the University of Auckland.
+Louise Humpage is an Associate Professor in Sociology at the University of Auckland.
 After receiving a doctorate in Sociology from Massey University in 2003, she held a Post-Doctoral Fellowship at the Centre for Applied Social Research, RMIT University, Melbourne for 2.5 years.
 She joined the Sociology Department in mid-2005.

 Research | Current

-Policy Change, Public Attitudes and Social Citizenship: Does Neoliberalism Matter? forthcoming with The Policy Press, November 2014.
+For reviews of my book Policy Change, Public Attitudes and Social Citizenship: Does Neoliberalism Matter?
+The Policy Press, 2015 see:

 Projects (current and recent)